 When it comes to booking a cruise, everyone wants to get a good deal.
-And the truth is that you can get the same exact cruise for hundreds — and sometimes thousands — of dollars less just by sailing during the right part of the season.
+And the truth is that you can get the same exact cruise for hundreds — and sometimes thousands — of dollars less just by sailing during a different part of the season.

 So when is the best time to book a cruise?
 Below, we’ll explain exactly the best time to buy your vacation.